 Sir Salman Rushdie is an award-winning British Indian writer.
 His novels, which have been translated into over forty languages, include Booker Prize winning Midnight’s Children, Grimus, Shame, The Satanic Verses, The Ground Beneath Her Feet, and Two Years Eight Months and Twenty-Eight Nights.
 Read more at https://montgomery.dartmouth.edu/sir-salman-rushdie

 André Aciman is a distinguished author and professor of Comparative Literature.
+Of his eight books, which span the genres of Fiction, Essay, and Memoir, one work stands out above the rest.
 Reviewed by many literary critics, Out of Egypt is an extraordinary journey through Aciman's life in Alexandria, Egypt, where life as a Sephardic Jew changed drastically throughout his youth, causing him and his family to escape to Paris.
-It is this journey, this experience, that informs Aciman's work.
-Read More
+Read more

 The Montgomery Fellows Program has reached out across the disciplines and beyond academic life, installing on campus playwrights and film directors, novelists, musicians scientists, politicians, and journalists.